tdongsi/tdongsi.github.io/source/_posts/Hive/2015-11-24-programming-hive-data-types.markdown

 - BOOLEAN
 - FLOAT
 - DOUBLE
-- STRING: Single or doublbe quotes can be used for literals.
+- STRING: Single or double quotes can be used for literals.
 - TIMESTAMP: Integer, float, or string.
     - Integer: For seconds from Unix epoch.
     - Float: Seconds from Unix epoch and nanoseconds.